-I’m sure if you are living anywhere in the world where is winter gets chilly, you can relate to me when I tell you some days I don’t even feel like living my apartment — just scrolling through my Instagram jealously liking all those sunny seaside images from Hawaii and Australia.
+I’m sure if you are living anywhere in the world where is winter gets chilly, you can relate to me when I tell you some days I don’t even feel like living rolex first copy watches my apartment — just scrolling through my Instagram jealously liking all those sunny seaside images from Hawaii and Australia.

 (I’m pretty sure my soul belong to a somewhere more tropical country, but I have to make the most of it where I’m now)

 To help you stay active even during this cold month, here are my five tips that will keep you moving even without a gym membership.

 I like to get my workout done in the morning so I know it’s done for the day and I already accomplished something.
 I’m a huge list maker I have daily tasks to keep me on track.
 Staying active is one of my top priorities.

 After a long night sleeps my body, not just craving my usual cup of coffee but also a morning stretch.
 I’m not a pro by any means, so balenciaga 7145 unisex fashion hoodies I only can talk from my personal experiences.
 May not what your body needs, so make sure you were not pushing any pose that feels uncomfortable or painful.

 I like to dedicate at least 30 minutes every morning to slowly wake up and stretch my body before I get on with my day.